ddrcode/charon/README.md

 Yes.
 So far it hasn’t crashed — despite the prototype being held together with `.unwrap()` and good intentions.
 That’s how solid the architecture is (and how solid Rust is).
 If the ghost drops your keystrokes into the Styx, we’ll fish them out and patch it.

+## Planned features

+- Keyboard-specific settings and statistics
+- Multi-keyboard: use one keyboard for typing and the other one for macros
+- Multiple layouts
+- Sending Unicode characters (OS-specific)

 ## Credits

 [rikka-chunibyo/HIDPi](https://github.com/rikka-chunibyo/HIDPi)